 Public concern about climate change is bringing new demand for environmentally friendly products and services to meet future energy needs and Exelon is leading the way.
 Exelon’s nuclear fleet, diverse renewable energy portfolio—hydroelectric, wind, landfill gas, solar--and responsible fossil generation position us to reliably and cost-competitively compete in the markets where we operate.

-- Exelon Generation owns two hydroelectric power plants that consist of 19 units which provide 1,642 MW of clean electricity.
+- Exelon Generation owns four hydroelectric power plants that provide more than 1,800 MW of clean electricity.

 - We invested $62 million to partner with SunPower Corp. to convert an abandoned industrial site on Chicago’s South Side into the nation’s largest urban solar power plant, Exelon City Solar.